Al Howie

 A plaque commemorating Al's run across Canada.

 Arthur "Al" Howie (September 16, 1945 – June 21, 2016) was a Canadian long-distance runner who won more than fifty marathons, ultramarathons, and multiday races in over two decades, including the 1991 Trans Canada Highway run (7295 kilometers) in the record time of 72 days and 10 hours.
 A brass plaque on Victoria's Mile Zero marker commemorates this athletic event for which he raised $750,000 for a fund for children with special needs.
-Two weeks after running across Canada he won the Sri Chinmoy 1300 Miler in New York improving on his own world record time.
+Two weeks after running across Canada, he won the Sri Chinmoy 1300 Miler in New York, improving on his own world record time.
 Both the Trans Canada run and the 1300 mi race qualified for the Guinness Book of Records.
-He lived in Duncan, B.C., from 2005 until his death in 2016.
-He had been receiving treatment for Diabetes I. The City of Duncan awarded him the Perpetual Trophy for Excellence and Sportsmanship in December 2007, and in 2014 he was inducted into The Greater Victoria Sports Hall of Fame.
+He lived in Duncan, B.C., from 2005 until his death in 2016, having been receiving treatment for Diabetes I. The City of Duncan awarded him the Perpetual Trophy for Excellence and Sportsmanship in December 2007, and in 2014 he was inducted into The Greater Victoria Sports Hall of Fame.

 Biography

 The early years

-Arthur "Al" Howie was born in 1945 in Saltcoats, Ayrshire a town near Glasgow, Scotland.
+Arthur "Al" Howie was born in 1945 in Saltcoats, Ayrshire.
 He attended the local schools and completed his secondary education.
-He married an American living in Britain and a son Gabe was born in 1968.
+He married an American living in Britain, and a son, Gabe was born in 1968.
 After his divorce, Howie emigrated to Canada with his son and settled in Toronto.
 A daughter, Dana, was born in 1976.
 He quit smoking in January 1974 and started running as a hobby "to get rid of the aggravation from quitting a three-pack-a-day smoking habit."
 Howie moved to Victoria, B. C. in 1978 and began training for the long runs, including training runs between cities.
 He married Claudia Cole in 1986; they separated in 2000.
-He lived in Duncan, B. C., since 2005, where he received treatment for Diabetes I.

 Al Howie (in foreground) taking the lead to win his first marathon.
 1982 Slave Lake Marathon, Alberta, Canada.

 The "Prince George to Boston" Marathon: 1979

-The 1979 Prince George marathon will go down in sports history as the race that brought together three of Canada's unknown athletes for their inaugural marathon: Al Howie, Rick Hansen and Terry Fox.
-Howie had run from Victoria to Prince George to be in the race that promised the winner an all-expense-paid trip to the Boston Marathon.
+The 1979 Prince George marathon, which featured disabled athletes alongside able-bodied competitors, brought together Howie, Rick Hansen and Terry Fox, all making their marathon debuts.
+All three were little-known competitors at the time.
+Howie had run from Victoria to Prince George to take part in the race, which promised the winner an all-expense-paid trip to the Boston Marathon.
+Hansen won, with Howie placing third, and Fox finishing last.
+Howie was inspired by Fox's 'eagerness to excel' and decided to run across Canada in aid of cancer research.

-At the race, Rick Hansen easily rolled his wheelchair across the finish line ahead of all competitors.
-Al Howie placed third in his first 17 mi run.
-And amputee Terry Fox was the last to finish the race only ten minutes behind the last two-legged runner encouraged by spontaneous applause from the watching crowd.

-Howie was inspired by Fox's announcement to run across Canada in aid of cancer research.
-"Fox unleashed a tremendous wave of energy and eagerness to excel, seldom seen in Canada on a personal level," noted Howie.